Reset a Mac OS X 10.7 Lion Password

 You can now login to the original user account with the new password you just set.
 Once logged into your original administrative account you can then return to User & Groups and delete the temporary admin account you created.

-These two methods should work when booting a USB Lion install drive too, but it’s quicker to use the Recovery disk that is already active on OS X Lion installations.
+These two methods should work when booting from a Mavericks, Mountain Lion, or USB Lion install drive too, but whenever possible you will find it is much quicker to use the Recovery disk that is already active on all normal OS X installations.

 Related articles: